Tuesday, July 29, 2008

 Also since we passed the stateline there were an absurb amount of butterflies, usually dead or dying.
 At first you are enchanted since it is kind of beautiful but also a little saddened by the loss of their delicate lives.
 But after a while you get really desensitized to it and just stop caring altogether and also stop trying to dodge them on the road.
 One flew into Dan C. eye, after which he proceeded to try to hit and kill them.
 For shame, Dan Carmody.

-he base of the Imperial Dunes.
+Besides the intense amount of heat rotting out your brain the next best highlight was Glamis, CA at the base of the Imperial Dunes.
 Population: 7, and one exceptionally kind store clerk.
 He really enjoyed our presence in his store.
 Hmm.
 Yea.

 The van, and Dan Carmody with a little insanity outlet dune running